Srieehari/Trading-Environment-with-Reinforcement-Learning-DQN-/README.md

 ## Project Motivation

 The goal behind building this custom trading environment and reinforcement learning model is to simulate a realistic stock trading scenario and assess how reinforcement learning can enhance trading decisions.
 By using DQN, the project explores an algorithm's ability to dynamically adjust buy/sell/hold strategies based on historical stock data, with the aim of optimizing portfolio performance over time.
-This work serves as a foundation for more complex trading algorithms, potentially involving additional data inputs and more advanced reinforcement learning techniques.
+In the future I want to apply this code to other platforms and try to model different trading strategies and observe these results.

 ## Requirements Verification